EdibleHerald/Community-Board/README.md

 1. A typo when calling a component function.
 I forgot add {curly braces} around an argument when calling a component function which lead to me rewriting and meticulously testing other functions and my App component function for no reason.
 I have to guess that I spent at least 2-3 hours on it.

 2. Deciding on how to add dynamic links in card description text.
 I actually hadn't planned to add links at all so towards the end I decided to just throw together a component function that returns a <a> element given a link and text.
 What I actually wanted to do was dynamically add any number of links within a card within the card description.
 Unfortunately, I don't have enough time to rewrite entire component functions so I settled with only having one link at the bottom of each card.

+3. General lack of planning.
+I have some experience with planning out websites and setting element CSS variables and what classes I would use, but for this project I figured it would be a lot more simpler than it really was.
+A lot of the time I made a small change, only to need to manually adjustable styles for everything to homogenize.
+I would've had an easier time if I set CSS variables for desktop and mobile users respectively so I could change variables instead of hunting down each class and their properties.
+What was more detrimental was my planning of component functions.
+I'm new to React so a bit of time was spent just getting used to how component functions and props work.

 ## License